E-waste is any electronic item that has a plug, battery or cord.

 To find out more, visit Cartridges 4 Planet Ark or Recycling near you.

-Items not accepted are: Ammunition, asbestos, batteries, business or commercial quantities of chemicals, lights, gas cylinders, medical waste, motor oil and paint.
+An example of items not accepted are: ammunition, asbestos, batteries, business or commercial quantities of chemicals, lights, gas cylinders, medical waste, motor oil and paint.

-Free drop-off for unwanted household and trade paint through paintback up to 100 litres.
+While detox your home events do not accept paint, you can organise free drop-off for unwanted household and trade paint through paintback of up to 100 litres.

-Empty pain tins are accepted at our transfer stations.
+Empty paint tins are accepted at our transfer stations.

 Council and MobileMuster, the official recycling program of the mobile phone industry, are calling on residents to recycle their old mobile phone handsets, batteries, chargers and accessories at collection points throughout the Macedon Ranges, or post them free of charge to MobileMuster.
 Log onto MobileMuster to download your Free Post mailing label.